Benefits of eating sesame seeds plus potential risks and side effects

 Unhulled seeds have the outer edible husk intact, while hulled seeds come without the husk.
 The hull gives the seeds a golden-brown hue, hulled seeds have an off-white color but turn brown when roasted.

-The seeds come in a wide variety of colors depending on the variety or strain of the sesame plant, such as white, black, and brown seeds.
+The seeds come in a wide variety of colors depending on the variety or strain of the sesame plant, such as white, black sesame seeds, and brown seeds.
 White sesame seeds are hulled, while the brown and black ones retain their hulls.

 White sesame seeds have higher iron content and are mostly used as ingredients in food or in the form of oil.
 On the other hand, black sesame seeds are more flavorful, have a stronger aroma, and are preferably used in medicine.
 They contain 60% more calcium than the white ones.